MissArray/Practical-guides-tips/Introduction_to_Node.js.md

 }
 ```
 * `main` specifies the primary entry point to your application (it will often be the `index.js` file)
 * `scripts` is where you specify the commands that need to be run for various purposes - e.g. to run the server.
+For example, if your `start` script is `"start": "node server.js"`, whenever you enter `npm start` in your terminal, Node will execute the code in your `server.js` file.
 * `devDependencies` are the packages you need in the production phase, ie. when you're developing your application.
 For example, any packages you use for testing, such as Tape or Jest, will be installed as devDependencies.
 * `dependencies` are the packages that are needed for your application to run.
 For example, if you're using Express but it's omitted from the dependencies, your application simply won't run when your project is cloned on another machine.